SpencerDuncan8/Crossfit_Workout_App/README.md

 ## 🚀 Getting Started

 ### For Users
-1. Visit the app and start using it immediately (no signup required)
+1. Visit the app and start using it immediately (no signup required).
-2. Browse the **Template Library** to find a program that fits your goals and equipment.
+2. Browse the **Template Library** to find a program that fits your goals.
-3. Load a program, plan workouts, and track your progress locally.
-4. When ready for cross-device sync and unlimited programs, upgrade to Premium.
+3. When ready for cloud sync, unlimited programs, and social features, upgrade to Premium.
-5. Your local data automatically transfers to the cloud.
+4. Create your unique username, add friends, and start sharing your fitness journey!

 ### For Developers
 1. Clone the repository